Ontario introduces New Entrant Education and Evaluation Program for new truck and bus operators.

 National Safety Code NSC or CVOR for Canada

 The National Safety Code registration is the common name used within Canada for an operating authority.
 For Canadian carriers, you file for this in your home province, and it follows you from the Atlantic Ocean to the Pacific coast.
 The province of Ontario calls this number a CVOR and Quebec calls this an NIR.
+To apply for your NSC number in Alberta all new carriers need to complete the Pre-Entry Program for New National Safety Code Carriers.

 For US based carriers who want to operate in the Provinces of Quebec or Ontario, you will have to file for a CVOR number and NIR number as applicable.